 Decathlon has put a standard original rod seat, but we would have appreciated a telescopic seat post as it helps if the rider alternates between descents and ascents.

-You can count on RockShox Judy suspension fork at the front wheel side to absorb impacts.
+You can count on the RockShox Judy suspension fork at the front wheel side to absorb impacts.
 With its rebound adjustment, 120 mm travel, and a blocking tee, this entry-level fork is right for non-busy mountain treks.

 On-board computer, lights, and reflectors

-Even though e-ST 900 is a mountain electric bike, Decathlon has provided lights, bell, and wheel reflectors to comply with the legislation on bicycle sales.
+Even though the e-ST 900 is a mountain electric bike, Decathlon has provided lights, bell, and wheel reflectors to comply with the legislation on bicycle sales.
 Entry-level plastic pedals are also provided in the whole package.
 But, due to wear and tear, the rider will soon be changing them.

 Now, coming to the engine control: the e-bike has an all-in-one board computer attached next to the left handlebar.
 It lights up by pressing and holding the top-most button on the computer.
 Menu navigation on the computer is rather easy and is done by a small 4-way clickable joystick.